Skip to main content

 The Central Role of Insulin-Like Growth Factor 1

-The conversation about the long-term safety of any GH-augmenting therapy inevitably centers on Insulin-like Growth Factor 1 (IGF-1).
-Growth hormone itself has some direct effects, but the majority of its benefits—and its potential risks—are mediated by IGF-1.
 After the pituitary releases GH into the bloodstream, it travels to the liver and other tissues, where it stimulates the production of IGF-1.
 This powerful anabolic hormone is responsible for many of the classic effects of GH, including muscle growth, tissue repair, and cellular regeneration.

-Monitoring is therefore a primary tool for assessing both the efficacy and the safety of GHRP therapy.
+Monitoring IGF-1 levels is therefore a primary tool for assessing both the efficacy and the safety of GHRP therapy.
 The clinical objective is to raise IGF-1 levels from a potentially deficient or suboptimal range into the upper quartile of the normal reference range for a healthy young adult.
-This is the range associated with optimal function, vitality, and body composition.
-The long-term safety consideration is what happens if IGF-1 levels are pushed too high, or maintained at the upper end of the range for many years.

-Chronically elevated is a potent cellular growth signal, and this has led to theoretical concerns about its potential to promote the growth of pre-existing, undiagnosed malignancies.
+Chronically elevated IGF-1 is a potent cellular growth signal, and this has led to theoretical concerns about its potential to promote the growth of pre-existing, undiagnosed malignancies.
 This risk remains the most significant question in the long-term use of these therapies and will be explored in greater depth in the academic section.

 Monitoring IGF-1 levels is a critical component of ensuring the long-term safety and efficacy of growth hormone peptide therapy.